fedidcg/LightweightFedCM/README.md

 Allowing a navigation to the identity provider before any dialog does incur the potential for navigational tracking.
 However, this is no worse than permitting calls to `window.open`, especially since our use requires user activation.
 This also makes presence in the credential chooser entirely opt-in and makes it trivial to obtain an icon to show in place of UI hints, making a well-known resource unneccessary and cleaning up the architecture of the design.

-### Requiring loginURL in a site level well-known resource

-One solution to preventing navigational tracking on the `loginURL` is to make the url be constant across the IDP's site.
-This restricts white label SSO use cases and is a challenge for smaller deployments.
-Instead we accept the navigational tracking since there is no clear path to removing `window.open` from the platform.

 ### Names